David Mills (solicitor): Trading with Iran

 In 2003, it was revealed that Mills was involved in an unsuccessful deal for Iranian airline Mahan Air to buy a fleet of BAe 146 aircraft from British Aerospace.
 He commented that the sale did not go through and that he was not granted any preferential treatment.
 However, Foreign Office Minister Baroness Symons gave advice to Mills on the political climate surrounding the project.

 It was subsequently disclosed that as a consequence of these dealings, Jowell had been excluded from Cabinet papers and talks on Iran since 2003.

 Personal life

-Mills has three children from his first marriage, including the journalist Eleanor Mills, editorial director of The Sunday Times.
+Mills has three children from his first marriage, including the journalist Eleanor Mills, former editorial director of The Sunday Times.

-Mills and Jowell have a son and daughter.
+He has a son and daughter from his marriage to Tessa Jowell.
 In 2009, the couple owned houses in Warwickshire and in Kentish Town in north London.
 Jowell died on 12 May 2018, aged 70.

-David Mills's brother John Mills is chairman of JML (John Mills Limited) and was formerly a Labour councillor in Camden.
-John Mills is one of the largest donors to the Labour Party, and was married to Dame Barbara Mills QC, Director of Public Prosecutions from 1992 to 1998, until her death in 2011.
+David Mills's brother John Mills was chairman of JML (John Mills Limited) and was formerly a Labour councillor in Camden.
+John Mills was one of the largest donors to the Labour Party, and was married to Dame Barbara Mills QC, Director of Public Prosecutions from 1992 to 1998, until her death in 2011.